johnsiilver/boutique/docs/README.md

 * The State object retrieved from the signal requires no read locks.
 * Perform() calls to do not require manual locks.
 * Everything is versioned.
-* Subscribers only receive the **latest**, not every update.
+* Subscribers only receive the **latest** update, not every update.
 This cuts down on unnecessary processing (it is possible, with Middleware to get every update).
 * This is just scratching the surface with what you can do, especially with Middleware.